“Simplicity is the final achievement.”

 Her newest novel is set in South Texas, New York, Ireland and Scotland, and takes place in the mid-twentieth century.
 The narrative is built around Laurence Hamilton, a South Texas oil, gas, and cattle baron, and to the East, Peter Murray, the Chairman of the Federal Reserve, and their heirs.

 Marjorie is recognized as having created the country’s first financial television and radio talk shows in 1980, aired on PBS Ch.
-8 and KTRH radio respectively, in Houston.
-Texas.
-Today the talk show format is the programming centerpiece for CNN, ABC, CBS, NBC, Bloomberg, Fox News as well as other television, radio stations.
+8 and KTRH radio, respectively, in Houston, Texas.
+Today the talk show format is the programming centerpiece for ABC, CBS, NBC, CNN, Bloomberg, Fox News as well as other television, radio stations.

 She is currently writing the second novel in the Laurence Hamilton series, DARLIN’, IT WON’T BE FOR LONG, set in Texas, New York, Santa Fe, and Washington, D.C.,